hjkeller16/Software-Engineering-Project/README.md

         }
     }
     ```
-4. Run `npm install` to install Node.js dependencies
+5. Run `npm install` to install Node.js dependencies

+## Development
+1. Run `npm run serve-angular` to start the Angular development server
-5. Run `npm start` to start the server
+2. Run `npm run start-debug` to start the Node.js server in debug mode; this will automatically proxy `/` to the Angular development server
-6. Open [http://localhost:3000](http://localhost:3000) in your web browser
+3. Open [http://localhost:3000](http://localhost:3000) in your web browser

+## Productive execution
+1. Run `npm run build` to build the application
+2. Start the application with `npm run start-prod`